synergy-hyperledger/hyperledger-network/README.md

 Note: you refer the org-samples for directory structure reference.

 # Form network with Org1 & Org2
-- update the hlf_vars file to your Org requirements
+- update the hlf_vars & templates/extra_hosts.txt files to your Org requirements
 - Run the hlf_setup.sh script to create the CAs and the network structure for Org1
 - Run the hlf_setup.sh script to create the CAs and the network structure for Org2
 - Copy/share the Org2 MSP to Org1 server